top of page

 Do we have internet service providers in the area?
 Yes we do, but are they reliable or affordable?
 That’s part of the problem.
 Unless you bundle services, you are more likely than not going to get an expensive internet bill in the long-term and that bill typically comes with a plethora of confusing fees which are not fully explained (and, let’s be honest, may not necessarily be justified).
 Either the service is too slow or it is out of your price range.

 So, what’s the solution?
-My proposal is that either Licking County or our municipalities seriously consider following the lead of over 750 others across the nation and provide our own community-owned broadband service.
-We can aspire to make all of the costs transparent and as cheap as possible.
+My proposal is that the City of Newark seriously consider following the lead of over 750 others across the nation and provide our own municipally-owned broadband service.
+We can aspire to make all of the costs transparent – just like we do with our city water service – and as cheap as possible.
 Better yet, we won’t even have to raise taxes to get started!
 In fact, many of those other municipalities have successfully borrowed the money and paid it back entirely from the income created by the service fees.
-In other words, if you don’t want to pay for community-owned broadband and if you prefer your private options, then you absolutely don’t have to!
+In other words, if you don’t want to pay for municipal-owned broadband and if you prefer your private options, then you absolutely don’t have to!

-There’s something else which makes this so appealing for the greater good.
+There’s something else which makes this so appealing for the greater good of the city.
 On the one hand, more jobs would be created by offering a new service.
 On the other hand, a number of other municipalities offering this service have used the excess revenue from it to help pay for other - more essential – services.
 Yes, we could help raise the money we need to better take care of our roads, bridges, and safety forces!

 Jobs